 - strep throat

-- CBC (complete blood count) This test evaluates your overall general health and can provide insight into a number of possible conditions.
-For instance, your white blood cell count may be high if infection is present.
+Your doctor and any specialist may run a variety of tests to determine the cause of your neck lump.
+A CBC (complete blood count) can be done to evaluate your overall general health and provide insight into a number of possible conditions.
+For instance, your white blood cell count may be high if you have an infection.

 - sinus X-rays